 It can be confusing.
 We might perceive something of the dysfunctional ego's poisonous influence, about its megalomania, but, so much so that we might lose sight of the fact that our very purpose in coming to this world is to become an individualized person, a well-defined sacred ego.
 See the discussion in many Word Gems articles.

 One's sense of self, one's sanctified ego in the sight of God, is not the problem.
 Paul fails to see this.

 As a young person studying the bible, I totally missed what Paul was trying to express: "Surely, it couldn't be that," I subliminally thought.
-At the time, I believed “I have been crucified with Christ” meant that one might or should adopt, as a life goal, a self-sacrificial fortitude embodied in the example of dying on a cross; after all, there are the words of Jesus which seem to say this, his “take up your cross and follow me.”
+At the time, I believed that the phrase “I have been crucified with Christ” meant that one should adopt, as a life goal, a self-sacrificial fortitude embodied in the example of dying on a cross; after all, there are the words of Jesus which seem to say this, his “take up your cross and follow me.”
 But this is not what Paul is saying here.

 yet not I